Nyctaginaceae

 Nyctaginaceae, the four o'clock family, is a family of around 33 genera and 290 species of flowering plants, widely distributed in tropical and subtropical regions, with a few representatives in temperate regions.
-The family has a unique fruit type, called an "anthocarp", and many genera have extremely large (>100 µm) pollen grains.
+The family has a distinctive fruit type called an accessory fruit or anthocarp, and many genera have extremely large (>100 μm) pollen grains.

 The family has been almost universally recognized by plant taxonomists.
 The APG II system (2003; unchanged from the APG system of 1998), assigns it to the order Caryophyllales in the clade core eudicots.

 A phylogenetic study by Levin has justified the combination of Selinocarpus and Ammocodon into the genus Acleisanthes.
 The genus Izabalea is now considered a synonym of Agonandra, a genus in Opiliaceae.
 A more recent study by Douglas and Manos clarified the relationships among almost all of the genera in the family and demonstrated that a substantial diversification of herbaceous genera has occurred in arid North America.
 Many genera of Nyctaginaceae possess unusual characters.
 Notable examples include sticky bands on the stems between the nodes, cleistogamous flowers (which self-pollinate without opening), or gypsophily, the ability to grow on soils with a high concentration of gypsum.